DataDog/kics/documentation/rules/terraform/aws/cloudtrail_not_integrated_with_cloudwatch.md

 ### Description

  Integrating AWS CloudTrail with CloudWatch Logs is essential for real-time monitoring and alerting on account activity.
-If the `cloud_watch_logs_group_arn` and `cloud_watch_logs_role_arn` attributes are not set in the `aws_cloudtrail` resource, as in the following insecure configuration:
+If the `cloud_watch_logs_group_arn` and `cloud_watch_logs_role_arn` attributes are not set in the `aws_cloudtrail` resource, as in the following insecure configuration, CloudTrail events will only be stored in S3 with no efficient mechanism for real-time detection or automated response to suspicious activities:

 ```
 resource "aws_cloudtrail" "example" {